Nic-OS/100-days-of-code/r2-log.md

 I'm loving completing the ReactNativeExpress exercises.
 I completed the Input and List components and will be adding action creators next.

 ### R2D45-47 - 7/29-31/18
 I've been working through the FCC exercises on Functional Programming in Javascript and really gaining a lot.
 A lot of the exercises are pretty much what I anticipate doing in the next phase of the app.
 I'll be doing a lot of storing/accessing/modifying objects in an array, which has been trickier than I expected.
-I'm really glad I'm going over these "basics" that I apparently didn't learn the first time lol...
+I'm really glad I'm going over these "basics" that I apparently didn't learn the first time...

+### R2D48-49 - 8/1-2/18
+Completed two lessons that required using `Array.prototype.map()` and `Array.prototype.filter()` in FCC.
+As I went through them, I thought about how I was going to apply the same thinking to managing contacts in my app.
+I also realized that I tend to overcomplicate things when coding.
+I usually default to the most complicated series of steps to get the result I need.
+After about two hours today, I realized I could solve the challenge by reducing my code to about two separate steps.
+I really want to continue practicing simple, logical thinking.